Spikeysanju/Dozlog/src/lib/blog/blog.md

 database: postgres
 ```

-==Note: One of the impressive features of Dozer is that you can connect multiple Postgres instances within a single Dozer file.
+Note: One of the impressive features of Dozer is that you can connect multiple Postgres instances within a single Dozer file.
 This flexibility allows you to seamlessly manage and work with multiple databases using Dozer.

 ### ✍️ Sql